- September 12, 2017 2017-2018 Brown Foundation Service Learning Event

 The Brown Foundation Service Learning Program sponsors an annual contest for students, grades K-11.
 See below for more details on participating!

-The 2016 - 2017 Theme and Logo Contest winner is Tram Doan, a senior at Academy of Our Lady in Jefferson Parish.
+The 2017 - 2018 Theme and Logo Contest winner is Alexis Hornsby, a Senior at Mount Carmel Academy in Orleans Parish.

 Past Themes and Winning Designs

-Past Themes and winning designs: “Serving Others While Learning Ourselves,” “Open the Door to Service Learning,” "A World of Learning through Service," “Get On Board with Service Learning,” “Fleur’ish with Service Learning," and "Dive Into Service Learning."
+Past Themes and winning designs: "Serving Others While Learning Ourselves," "A World of Learning through Service," "Fleur’ish with Service Learning," "Dive Into Service Learning," "Go for Service Learning," and "Shower the Community with Service Learning."

 Guidelines and Artwork Sample for the Theme and Logo Contest